Every year the world produces an estimated 11.2 billion tonnes of solid waste worldwide.[1]

 [16] Allwood, J. M. 2014.
 Squaring the circular economy: The role of re-cycling within a hierarchy of material management strategies.
 In Handbook of recycling: State-of-the-art for practitioners, analysts,

-, edited by M. Reuter and E. Worrell; Potting, et al. 2017.
+and scientists, edited by M. Reuter and E. Worrell; Potting, et al. 2017.
 Circular economy: Measuring innovation in product chains.
 Policy report 2544.